 To promote a global awareness on the values of judo and its education system to all judo clubs and all judoka, through the Member Federations and with the help of the modern communication tools (website of the IFJ, social networks...).
-This year's theme: "JUDO FOR ALL".
+This year's theme: "HONOUR".
 Judo clubs will be asked to take action "in" and "outside" of their club.

 At the end of 2010, the IJF was pleased to announce the launch of the "World Judo Day", which has been set up to take place on October 28th every year.
 The theme of the first World Judo Day, dedicated to all judoka throughout the planet, was RESPECT.
-In 2012, we have chosen to dedicate the World Judo Day, to all the judo people, judo fans and judo lovers with no discrimination.
+In 2014, we have chosen to dedicate the World Judo Day, to one of the moral code's values, HONOUR.
 Judo is a familly with familly members coming from different horizons.
 We want them to stand on the tatami at the same time and exchange their views and opinions.

 A specific website (www.worldjudoday.com) has been created, where you have the opportunity to interact with judoka from allover the world.
 The World Judo Day, 2014 edition (every year, this event is organized with different themes), will be a great opportunity to develop activities in every single judo club.
 It will be also a fantastic opportunity to show to the world that Judo is not simply a sport but an outstanding educational tool.